cea-hpc/modules/doc/source/module.rst

    :subcmd:`restore` or :subcmd:`source` sub-commands.
  * ``verbose``: add additional informational messages, like a systematic report of the loading or unloading module evaluations.
+ * ``verbose2``: report loading or unloading module evaluations of hidden-loaded modules.
  * ``trace``: provide details on module searches, resolutions, selections and evaluations.
  * ``debug``: print debugging messages about module command execution.